hypre-space/hypredrive/docs/usrman-src/interfaces_fortran.rst

 API coverage
 ------------

-The module exposes procedures for the public ``HYPREDRV_`` functions in ``include/HYPREDRV.h``.
-This includes lifecycle, error handling, input parsing, presets, matrix/RHS setup, solver and preconditioner lifecycle, state vectors, statistics, annotations, timing accessors, and small Fortran helper routines such as ``HYPREDRV_Check`` and ``HYPREDRV_BigIntSize``.
+The module provides procedures for the public ``HYPREDRV_`` functions in ``include/HYPREDRV.h``.
+These procedures cover lifecycle control, errors, input, presets, linear systems, solvers, state vectors, statistics, annotations, and timing.
+The module also provides small Fortran helpers, such as ``HYPREDRV_Check`` and ``HYPREDRV_BigIntSize``.

 The Fortran interface preserves the C API ownership rules.
-Borrowed HYPRE objects remain caller-owned unless the corresponding C function documents that hypredrive takes ownership.
-Raw array accessors such as ``HYPREDRV_LinearSystemGetSolutionValues`` return C-owned host pointers; convert them with ``c_f_pointer`` if you need a Fortran view, and do not free them from Fortran.
+Borrowed HYPRE objects remain under caller ownership unless a C function documents a transfer.
+Raw array accessors such as ``HYPREDRV_LinearSystemGetSolutionValues`` return C-owned host pointers.
+Use ``c_f_pointer`` when you need a Fortran view.
+Do not free these pointers from Fortran.

 .. list-table::
    :header-rows: 1